David-Haim/concurrencpp/README.md

 ```

 ### Termination in concurrencpp
-When the runtime object gets out of scope of `main`, the application terminates.
-The runtime iterates each stored executor and calls its `shutdown` method.
-Trying to access either the timer-queue or any executor throws `errors::runtime_shutdown` exception.
+When the runtime object gets out of scope of `main`, it iterates each stored executor and calls its `shutdown` method.
+Trying to access the timer-queue or any executor will throw an `errors::runtime_shutdown` exception.
 When an executor shuts down, it clears its inner task queues, destroying un-executed `task` objects.
-If a task object stores a concurrencpp-coroutine, that coroutine is resumed inline and an `errors::broken_task` exception is thrown.
+If a task object stores a concurrencpp-coroutine, that coroutine is resumed inline and an `errors::broken_task` exception is thrown inside it.
 In any case where  a `runtime_shutdown` or a `broken_task` exception is thrown, applications should terminate their current code-flow gracefully as soon as possible.
 Those exceptions should not be ignored.
+Both `runtime_shutdown` and `broken_task` inherit from `errors::interrupted_task` base class, and this type can also be used in a `catch` clause to handle termination in a unified way.

 ### Resume executors
-Many concurrencpp asynchronous actions will require an executor as their resume executor.
+Many concurrencpp asynchronous actions require an instance of an executor as their *resume executor*.
 When an asynchronous action (implemented as a coroutine) can finish synchronously, it resumes immediately in the calling thread of execution.
 If the asynchronous action can't finish synchronously, it will be resumed when it finishes, inside the given resume-executor.
-For example, `when_any` utility function requires a resume-executor as its first argument. `when_any` returns a `lazy_result` which becomes ready when at least one given result becomes ready.
+For example, `when_any` utility function requires an instance of a resume-executor as its first argument. `when_any` returns a `lazy_result` which becomes ready when at least one given result becomes ready.
 If one of the results is already ready at the moment of calling `when_any`, the calling coroutine is resumed synchronously in the calling thread of execution.
 If not, the calling coroutine will be resumed when at least of result is finished, inside the given resume-executor.
 Resume executors are important because they mandate where coroutines are resumed in cases where it's not clear where a coroutine is supposed to be resumed (for example, in the case of `when_any` and `when_all`), or in cases where the asynchronous action is processed inside one of the concurrencpp workers, which are only used to process that specific action, and not application code.

 ### Utility functions